PTO & PTA fundraising ideas

 What are the best PTA fundraising ideas?

-Some of the best PTA fundraiser ideas include school carnivals, trivia nights, and family fun days, as these offer opportunities for families, teachers, and students to spend meaningful time together.
+Some of the best PTA fundraiser ideas include read-a-thons, trivia nights, and family fun days, as these offer opportunities for families, teachers, and students to spend meaningful time together.
 Other great PTA fundraising ideas include yard sales, movie nights, raffles, and silent auctions.
 Additionally, partnering with local restaurants and selling tickets to community events can help PTAs raise funds, too.

 How do I ask for donations to the PTA?